 Nearby is the Dock, Exmouth’s small harbour, to which used to come ships bringing in timber from Scandinavia.
-From here pleasure trips can be taken up the River Exe and along the coast, eastwards as far as Lyme Regis, and westwards to Torbay.
+From here pleasure trips can be taken up the River Exe and along the coast, (10 miles past Sidmouth), eastwards as far as Lyme Regis, and westwards to Torbay.
 A ferry also runs from Exmouth across the Exe.
 Sandy Beaches.
 Eastwards from the Dock stretches two miles of sandy beaches, which are clean and safe when used with reasonable care: any danger spots are indicated by flags.

 Further eastwards, Maer Bay and Sandy Bay also offer good pleasant bathing facilities.
 From the pier as far as Orcombe Point runs the Esplanade and its eastern continuation, Marine Drive, from which extensive views over the sea can be obtained.

 How to get to Exmouth

 Just 10 minutes from the M5 motorway and well served by public transport, Exmouth is easily reached by road, rail or ferry.

 Driving To Exmouth By Car

 The M5 is the main way to get to Exmouth.
 Leave the M5 motorway at junction 30 and then take the A376 (South) which takes you the approximate 9 miles into Exmouth town centre.